-Wearing smelly shoes can cause you to lose your confidence and damage your social life.
+Shoe odors can be embarrassing and may even affect your social life.
 It's embarrassing and you don't need it.
 There are many commercial products that are touted to mask or eliminate shoe odor, but one of the very best—and certainly one of the least expensive—is a product you probably already have in your home—baking soda.
-You may have heard the advice to place an open box of baking soda in the refrigerator to absorb funky food odors.
-Well, baking soda can do the same thing for your shoes.
+You may have heard the advice to place an open box of baking soda in the refrigerator to absorb unpleasant food odors.

 - Using baking soda to remove shoe odors reduces the chance of a sensitive skin reaction that might occur with other products.

-Preventing Shoe Odor
+Tips for Preventing Shoe Odor

 - Air out your shoes regularly by opening the laces and placing the shoes in a sunny spot.
 Sun is a natural disinfectant.

 - Wet insoles or other wet parts of a shoe encourage bacteria growth (and odor).
 Remove any wet parts of the shoe (if you can) and air-dry the shoe in a warm spot or in the dryer set on low heat.